 It is important to know that in Singapore, there are specific guidelines when it comes to the maximum interest rates that a money lender can charge to borrowers.
 This means that they cannot freely dictate the fees and rates they require their borrowers to pay since the Singapore Law is responsible for these.
 Beginning the 1st of October 2015, money lenders were required to adhere to the 4 percent per month interest rate to be settled by borrowers on top of the principal amount.
 This is why if you want to make sure that you are dealing with a trustworthy and legitimate money lender in Singapore, then you should check the interest rates and fees stipulated in the contract.

-Loansharks do not hold back when it comes to demanding over 4 percent interest rates from their customers.
+Loansharks or illegal lenders do not hold back when it comes to demanding over 4 percent interest rates from their customers.
 In fact, they may charge over 40 percent, which is completely unheard-of with licensed moneylenders.
 If you think that the rate is way beyond the maximum interest rate as stated in the Singapore law, then, it’s time to think twice because you’re obviously working with a loanshark at this point.

 5. Three Types of Loan Fees Acceptable